 - Visual Basic How To

 - Fractals for Windows

 - Virtual Reality Playhouse

 - Windows API Bible

 - Object-Oriented Programming in Microsoft C++

-Moreover, the “How To” nomenclature captivated readers since it implied “we have the answers” in a succinct text presentation.
-Today the “How To” moniker has become legion.
-Sometimes it’s difficult to remember that someone must craft a new approach and pitch first.
+Moreover, the "How To" nomenclature captivated readers since it implied "we have the answers" in a concise text presentation.
+Today the "How To" moniker has become legion.
+Sometimes it's difficult to remember that someone must craft a new approach and pitch first.

 But this was only one in a season of calculated risks.

-No one had ever put an entire program inside of a book, but our group pioneered the practice when we bundled a low cost C Compiler (Power C) with a book, Workout C. The concept?
+No one had ever put an entire program inside of a book, but our group pioneered the practice when we bundled a low-cost C Compiler (Power C) with a book, Workout C. The concept?
 To parallel aerobic exercise with a programming language.
 We followed with a content-rich title containing a collection of shareware and freeware programs for the graphics experimenter.
-The book Image Lab offered graphics file viewing, image conversion, paint programs, fractals, ray tracing, and thus allowed every kind of image alchemy.
+The book Image Lab offered graphics file viewing, image conversion, paint programs, fractals, and ray tracing, and thus allowed every kind of image alchemy.

 Today Ziff Davis Press is no more.
-IDG become a $400M mega-gorilla, even if it did ultimately oversell its product and assume the branding identity Hungry Minds.
+IDG became a $400M mega-gorilla, even if it did ultimately oversell its product and assume the branding identity Hungry Minds.
 Today it is owned by John Wiley Press.